Grand Manan: Health care

 The only medical facility is the Grand Manan Hospital, operated by Horizon Health Network, provides family medicine, emergency medicine and palliative care.
 The hospital also has an eight-bed inpatient unit.
 There are onsite diabetes clinics, physiotherapy as well as telemedicine.
 Diagnostics include x-ray, EKG, and blood and specimen collecting.

 Access and transportation

+In March 1976, a vote of residents on Grand Manan showed 100% agreed to withhold payment of provincial property taxes until a second ferry was put in service.

 Coastal Transport Limited operates the Blacks Harbour to Grand Manan Island Ferry.
-The crossing is about one and half hours.
+The crossing is approximately one and one-half hours.

 The Grand Manan Island to White Head Island Ferry, serves the 220 residents of White Head Island from Ingalls Head on Grand Manan, with a trip of about half an hour.

 Airplane service is available to most destinations in the Maritime region and some destinations in the New England States from the Grand Manan Airport.

-New Brunswick Route 776 is the main road on Grand Manan, running on a north-south alignment along the island's eastern coast.
+New Brunswick Route 776 is the main road on Grand Manan, running on a north–south alignment along the island's eastern coast.